A Differentiation Strategy for Small Businesses That Works Every Time

 Consumers are tired of mass-produced, mass-marketed goods and services and the companies that peddle them.
 They have no tolerance for poor or even average quality.
 They are instead searching for businesses that display authenticity and have a genuine desire to help them.

 The best way to give your customers what they want is to share your values, beliefs, and philosophies.
 This doesn’t mean you should create controversy or make bold statements for the sake of getting attention.
-Rather, create a purpose-driven brand mission and build your business around it.
+Instead, develop a purpose-driven brand mission and build your business around it.

 Create an Identity

 How do you want people to perceive your business?
 What images or thoughts do you want prospects to get when your name comes up?
-Don’t be afraid to brag on yourself a little because no one is going to do it for you.
+Don’t be afraid to brag on yourself a little because no one will do it for you.

 Pay attention to the impression you make.
 Your brand image is a reflection of the quality of work you do.
-It must look and convey professionalism.
+Therefore, it must look professional.
 Don’t cut corners when getting design work done.

 As one example, talk with your current customers and find out what almost kept them from buying.
 Most people won’t tell you unless you ask.
 This information will help you correct unintentional mistakes or make other improvements in your sales process you may have overlooked.